Now on sale: The Choral Works of William Billings

 “The music of Billings has a charming freshness, an innocence of urban tensions, that combines in fascinating ways with a high degree of skill and sophistication in the technical handling of combined melodic lines, and with a flair for text setting.” —Nicholas Temperley

-The volumes are hard-bound, beautifully printed by Meriden-Stinehour Press.
+Volumes I, II, and III are hard-bound, beautifully printed by Meriden-Stinehour Press; volume IV is hard-bound, reprinted in 2013 in matching style to the other three volumes.
 The publishers have reduced the price to $35 per volume, plus shipping and handling.

 Follow this link to place your order, or send to the AMS via phone, fax, or mail.